junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2726
 congress: 114th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 2726

-> To require the Secretary of the Treasury to mint commemorative coins in recognition of the 50th anniversary of the first manned landing on the moon.
+> To require the Secretary of the Treasury to mint commemorative coins in recognition of the 50th anniversary of the first manned landing on the Moon.

 ## § 1.
 Short title